new-church/sc-www/content/news/ncia-2022-retreat.md

 The scheduled events so far are:

-- Thursday 6th January 2022: 'Question Time' by David Moffat either at 10AM or 8PM or both (TBD).
+- Thursday 6th January 2022: 'Question Time' by David Moffat either at 10AM (and also at 8PM if there is enough interest).
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/2074775351?pwd=ZEdFT0x1OTRVWFdOMzZqcEcrZ2dTdz09)
 - Friday 7th January 2022: 'Where's Wally?
 Maps and tools for the spiritually lost, perplexed and unmotivated' by Joe Vandermeer.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/89832027177?pwd=L1NDZytIb2MrU0pHMkJ4SVJBdG5EQT09)
 - Saturday 8th January 2022: presentation by Sarah Walker at 2PM
 - Sunday 9th January 2022: Melbourne New Church service live streaming by David Moffat at 10:30AM.
 [Click here to join Zoom at the time it begins](https://us02web.zoom.us/j/2074775351?pwd=ZEdFT0x1OTRVWFdOMzZqcEcrZ2dTdz09)